The Potential Damage of Weight Centric Comments

 “Looks like Covid has been hard on you too." (wink wink looking at the mid-section)

--covid allowed for time to engage in nutrition and psych therapy and this person has been in eating disorder remission for 2 months!
-Currently at their largest weight in 5 years and the healthiest they have ever been but that comment caused them to isolate themselves, binge, and purge later that day.
+-COVID allowed this person to engage in nutrition and therapy.
+They’ve been in eating disorder recovery for two months—at their largest weight in five years but the healthiest they’ve ever been.
+That comment triggered them to isolate, binge, and purge later that day.